 Overall these pups are really easy to take care of and get along with.

-8. The Border Collie and Schnauzer mix (or the Border Schnollie)
+8. Border Collie & Schnauzer mix (AKA Border Schnollie)

 Border Schnollies are a medium-sized dog about the size of an Australian Shepherd but usually resemble their Schnauzer parent more.